Roosevelt Stadium: Soccer

 In the 1960s and 1970s, Roosevelt Stadium became a top venue for several domestic and international soccer matches.

 In 1960, the stadium hosted several matches for the International Soccer League (ISL), an affiliate league of the American Soccer League, including the leagues' debut matches that it co-hosted with the Polo Grounds.

 On June 19, 1960, the stadium hosted a double header for the first section title of the ISL.
 The first match featured Burnley F.C. against OGC Nice with Burnley winning 4–0.
 The second match saw Kilmarnock F.C. defeat the New York Americans 3–1 in front of 11,704 fans.
 Kilmarnock won their first section title with a 4–0–1 record and Burnley finished as runner-up.

 On June 20, 1971, the stadium hosted a North American Soccer League (NASL) and international soccer double-header.
 The New York Cosmos played the Dallas Tornado in the opener where the Cosmos rallied to beat the Tornado 3–1.
 Bologna took on West Ham United in the second match with Bologna winning 2–1 in front of 9,000 fans.
 The first game of the doubleheader was set for Yankee Stadium in the Bronx but the contract that the Cosmos had with the Yankees allowed for a "weather clause" in which the baseball team could cancel if bad weather conditions posed a potential threat to the field.

 A week later on June 27, 1971, Santos FC, led by the legendary Pelé, played Bologna in an exhibition match in front of raucous crowd of 21,414 fans.
 When Pelé stepped on to the field, hundreds of fans stormed the field to get close to him for pictures and autographs.
 The Jersey City Police Department's mounted police gained control of the crowd but not before kickoff was delayed for thirty-five minutes.
 The match ended in a 1–1 draw.

 On May 25, 1973, Santos FC and Pelé returned to Roosevelt Stadium to take on Lazio in front of passionate sold-out crowd of 26,145 fans.
 Pelé was swarmed by fans on his way into the stadium looking for autographs and pictures.
 The game was repeatedly stopped by fans, who threw beer cans, bottles and even chairs onto the field.
 In the ninth minute, Pelé scored on a free kick through a wall of seven players.
-With two minutes left in the match, Lazio was setup to take a penalty kick, but fans stormed the field and the referees called the game with Lazio never taking the shot and Santos FC winning 3–0.
+With two minutes left in the match, Lazio was set up to take a penalty kick, but fans stormed the field and the referees called the game with Lazio never taking the shot and Santos FC winning 3–0.